x1nigo/VoidOS/README.md

-# A bootstrapping script for void linux (void-os)
+# Void-OS

-This is my bootstrapping script specifically for void linux.
-This is really just applied laziness.
+This is my bootstrapping script for void linux.

 ## Requirements